 Can french bulldogs eat chocolate?: French Bulldogs should never be allowed to eat chocolate.
 Chocolate includes theobromine which is extremely toxic to dogs.
 Dogs cannot metabolise theobromine efficiently, and it builds up in their body to dangerously high levels.
 In more extreme cases, will die from eating chocolate.

 Chocolate is poisonous to dogs, and it could cause a severe medical emergency depending on the nature and quantity of chocolate eaten as well as the dog’s weight.
 When you are sure that your dog has consumed chocolate, it is essential to check them for signs of toxicity.

 How Is Chocolate Toxic to French Bulldogs

 Chocolate includes both theobromine and caffeine, all of which can accelerate the heart rate and trigger the dogs’ neurological system.
-Your dog’s risk of getting ill from consumption of chocolate depends on the form and quantity of chocolate eaten and the dog’s weight.
+Your dog’s risk of getting ill from the consumption of chocolate depends on the form and quantity of chocolate eaten and the dog’s weight.

 These toxic substances vary in concentration between various types of chocolates.
 Below are several types of chocolate listed with theobromine content in order: